Malnutrition and Catch-Up Growth during Childhood and Puberty

 Methods

 A randomized controlled trial was conducted in Ecuador over a 6-month period.
-Children aged 6–9 months were randomly assigned to intervention (= 83) and nonintervention (control; = 80) groups.
+Children aged 6–9 months were randomly assigned to intervention (n = 83) and nonintervention (control; n = 80) groups.
 The intervention consisted of 1 medium-sized egg (∼50 g) per day for 6 months; the eggs were supplied to the treatment group on a weekly basis.
 Children in the control group were visited every week and monitored for morbidities.
 The primary outcomes were changes in anthropometric measures of child growth between baseline and at the end of the intervention.
 Secondary end points were dietary intake, allergy symptoms, and morbidity symptoms.

 Results